-On the recommendation of the independent Oakervee review, on the benefits and impact of HS2, the Prime Minister gave the go ahead to HS2, alongside major improvements to local transport networks up and down the country.
-I welcome that, at a time when the construction sector faced uncertainty during the coronavirus outbreak, the Government’s subsequent decision to authorise ‘Notice to Proceed’ for Phase One provided certainty for construction companies, communities along the route, and the wider UK supply chain supporting this transformational project.
+I welcome that at a time when the construction sector faced uncertainty during the coronavirus outbreak, the Government’s subsequent decision to authorise ‘Notice to Proceed’ for Phase One of HS2 has provided certainty for construction companies, communities along the route, and the wider UK supply chain supporting this transformational project.

 I am also particularly pleased about the Government’s determination to see a line drawn under the failures of HS2 Ltd.’s management, transparency and cost control to date.
 A dedicated Minister with specific responsibility for oversight and accountability of HS2 has been appointed and they will present regular reports to Parliament to enhance transparency.